unvt/equinox/README.md

 - pm2: Production process manager for Node.JS applications with a built-in load balancer
 - rollup: Next-generation ES module bundler
 - @pushcorn/hocon-parser: A HOCON Parser for Node.js

-## Tools on Ruby
-- TODO: mdless: A CLI that provides a formatted and highlighted view of Markdown files in a terminal

 # About the name
 I started this project on the spring equinox of 2020.